Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

 {\textbf{Reflection matrix acquisition}}

-In each OMI experiment, 120 wavelengths in the $[800-875]$ nm range are scanned with the swept-source laser.
-At each wavelength, 325 incident plane waves were used to record the reflection matrix for the oocyte and the {D3} embryo, while 425 illuminations were used for the centrifuged oocyte and the {D2} embryo.
-Given the magnification of the imaging system and the inter-pixel distance of the camera ($\delta s = {20}$ $\mu$m), the output wave field is sampled at a resolution close to $\lambda/(4NA)$, the theoretical achievable resolution for a confocal image: $\delta \rho_c = {300}$ nm.\\
+In each RMI experiment, a number $N_{\lambda}$ wavelengths in the $[800-875]$ nm range are scanned with the swept-source laser (Extended Data Tab.~\ref{tab:parameters}).
+At each wavelength, a number $N_u$ of incident plane waves were used to record the reflection matrix (Extended Data Tab.~\ref{tab:parameters}).
+Given the magnification of the imaging system and the inter-pixel distance of the camera ($\delta s = {13.7}$ $\mu$m), the output wave field is sampled at a resolution close to $\lambda/(4NA)$, the theoretical achievable resolution for a confocal image: $\delta \rho_c = {300}$ nm.\\

 {\textbf{Data acquisition and graphics processing unit processing}}